-Child is moved yellow card.
+Child is noted to have moved to yellow.
 This is a warning moment for the child to think about their behaviour choice and make a change.
 THIS IS NOT EARNED BACK.

-Child is then moved to a red card.
+Child is then noted to have moved to a red.
 They are given a time limit to 'earn it back' (this is essential because turning around poor behaviour is a hard concept for children).
-If a child is still on a red card after a specified time, they miss 10 minutes of their reward time.
+If a child is still on a red card after a specified time, they miss 5 minutes of their reward time.